meta4creations/post-duplicator/readme.txt

 2. View of the settings page

 == Changelog ==

+= 2.30 =
+* Additional fix to issue with unicode characters in Gutenberg blocks

 = 2.29 =
 * Resolved issue with unicode characters in Gutenberg blocks